uidaholib/spec-docs/content/introduction/scope.md

 #### Small MGs

-Some collections are very small (i.e. one item in one folder).
+Some collections are very small (i.e., one item in one folder).
 When those are processed, they are given a Small Manuscript Group identifier that start with the number **5** and shelved in the Small MG storage area.

 For example, MG 5831 is the [Isabel Miller Sci-Fi collection](https://archiveswest.orbiscascade.org/ark:80444/xv250330) consisting of 3 items in one folder.